explodinglabs/jsonrpcclient/doc/api.rst

     client.send([Request('cube', i) for i in range(10)])

-Unlike single requests, batch requests return the whole JSON-RPC response object - a list of responses for each request that had an ``id`` member.
+Unlike single requests, batch requests return the whole JSON-RPC `batch response <http://www.jsonrpc.org/specification#batch>`__ - a list of responses for each request that had an ``id`` member.

 *The server may not support batch requests.*